TheValll/Efrei/API/Projet1/README.md

 4. **Test the API**

    !
 Comment the csrf = CSRFProtect(app) in the app.py for testing the API in Postman or anything else!
+   You can also use Postman with the assets/Flask API Efrei.postman_collection.json

    - Test route:
      ```bash